ec-europa/europa-component-library/docs/README.md

 # Documentation

-Welcome to ECL documentation landing page.
-Within these documentation pages, one can find the following types of information:
+Welcome to ECL documentation pages where you can find information about:

-- [Conventions](./conventions/README.md): ECL's collection of best practices for developers.
+- [Conventions](./conventions/README.md): collection of best practices.
-- [ECL's design patterns](atomic-design-patterns.md): especially useful when you need to know how to name things within ECL.
+- [Core concepts](core-concepts.md): useful read for anyone interested in the fundamentals of ECL.
 - [Decisions](./decisions/README.md): the place to store and refer to vital technical or non-technical decisions taken during the project's evolution.
 - [ECL development kick-off](developers-start-here.md): start here when you need to develop or maintain ECL.
 - [Understand EC & EU systems separation](working-with-systems.md)